 Unfortunately, due to a myriad of injuries he was unable to play competitively in college.
 It was these injuries that contributed to Matthew's determination to understanding exercise, injury, physical rehabilitation, and overall health and wellness.

-Growing up the father of a doctor and nurse practitioner, Matthew was surrounded by and benefited from close access to the medical model.
+Growing up the son of a doctor and nurse practitioner, Matthew was surrounded by and benefited from close access to the medical model.
 He quickly saw the power of the traditional medical model and also its many limitations.

 This fueled his passion to learn as much as he could from as many different health professionals and practitioners as he was able to - this was the main reason for all of the moves he and his wife made.
 They were always seeking to learn from the best of the best and were willing to relocate to be as close to these mentors as possible.